top of page

 With every spring, we include the nominal spring rate coefficient.
 For a more accurate value, a spring measurement experiment can be performed with the Spring-Mass-Damper Kit.
 We provide the code and instructions.

-Below is a plot and experimental coefficients for one of our EMB springs:
+Below is a plot and experimental coefficients (older spring model with nominal rate of 450 N/m):

 As a reminder, when handling springs, be aware of the potential energy stored and the risk of sudden release.